Tom Lester: Career after Green Acres

 After Green Acres, Lester was typecast as Eb Dawson.
 In 1990, he reunited with Albert and Eva Gabor to reprise his role in Return to Green Acres.

 He returned to his parents' home in Laurel, Mississippi, but continued to do an occasional movie or TV role.
 During the mid-1970s to early 1980s, his roles included guest spots in Little House on the Prairie, Marcus Welby, M.D., Knight Rider and Love, American Style.
-In 1991 he played the adult Pete Maravich in the film about the future basketball hall-of-famer's youth, The Pistol: The Birth of a Legend.

-In 2004, he was the voice of the unseen DJ for KCOW radio station in the movie Christmas Child (starring William R. Moses and Steven Curtis Chapman).
+In 1991, he played the adult Pete Maravich in the film about the future basketball hall-of-famer's youth, The Pistol: The Birth of a Legend.
+In 2004, he was the voice of the unseen DJ for radio station KCOW in the movie Christmas Child (starring William R. Moses and Steven Curtis Chapman).
 In 2014, he starred with Ray Stevens and Victoria Jackson in the comedy Campin' Buddies.

 Lester was a farmer and for many years had been a Christian speaker who traveled the nation, preaching a message of faith and obedience.
 He still participated in autograph shows and fan forums, often dressed as Eb Dawson.